dmshann0n/CarND-Advanced-Lane-Lines/writeup.md

 There are many opportunities to improve this implementation.

 * The lane history collected is underutilized.
-It could be used to look for a lane in a specific area, which helps handle issues from different lighting or road coloring (e.g., areas of asphalt vs concrete) that disrupt the lane finding.
-This issue was observed in the challenge video.
+It is being used to look for a lane in a specific area, which helps handle issues from different lighting or road coloring (e.g., areas of asphalt vs concrete) that disrupt the lane finding.
+There could be more intelligent fallback if this fails to find a lane in the search area.

-* The lighting conditions in the hardest challenge video posed a problem, as both the driver and the camera were blinded at times by direct sunlight.
-This obscured the road.
+* The lighting conditions in the hardest challenge video posed a problem, as both the driver and the camera were blinded at times by direct sunlight, obscuring the road.
 Human drivers have similar challenges but are able to adjust their perspective/wear sunglasses :)

 * The hardest challenge video also had curves present where the right lane line was obscured by the vehicle.
 The pipeline could predict where the lane is based on the left lane and past history where there are brief gaps of vision.